gabrielgoncalvesr/meu-bus/README.md

 </p>
 <hr>

+Application to show bus information and tracking in real time, connecting with SPTrans API to transfer data.

 ### Installation

 Access each directory and use the command `npm install` to download all dependecies of each directory.